 Courtney Murphy began working in clay while living in Brooklyn, NY.
 After several years of working for potters around the city, she moved to Portland, OR and received a post-baccalaureate in ceramics from the Oregon College of Art and Craft.
 Courtney moved to Montana in the summer of 2009 for a ceramic residency at the Archie Bray Foundation.
 She just moved to Missoula to begin a residency at the Clay Studio this summer.

 My designs are influenced by simplified abstractions of nature, children’s artwork, folk art, mid-century modern forms and shapes, as well as many books on ceramics, design and textiles.
 I am intrigued by the variation and imperfections found in hand-made objects, and the ways in which these marks reflect the maker of the piece.
 A slight change in the profile or image on a cup determines whether a person will be drawn to one over another.
 It is interesting when a particular object speaks to me, and I decide that I’d like to have it in my life.

 Chad Steve received his BFA from University of Wisconsin-Stout and his MFA from University of Hawaii at Manoa.
 He has worked as an adjunct professor and lab technician at the University of Hawaii.
 Recently, he has been selected to participate in the ICMEA (International Ceramic Magazine Editors Association) 2013 Emerging Artist Competition in Fuping, China.
-Chad is to be a long-term A.I.R. at the Clay Studio of Missoula starting this October.
+Chad is currently a long-term resident at the Clay Studio of Missoula.

 Concerned with innovation and function I treat each piece as a small sculpture.
 With consideration of line, mass, and balance I find an arrangement that displays a strong visual presence within each piece.
 Constructing both sculptural and utilitarian ceramics I am most intrigued by the way we connected and interact with objects in our daily lives.